-Like those who waited in vain last weekend for The Rapture, successive generations of trainers around the world have placed their faith in Kirkpatrick’s ‘levels’ and don’t bother to question whether there is any point in asking participants whether they have enjoyed the training or whether they learned anything or whether their behaviour changed.
+Like those who wait in vain for The Rapture, successive generations of trainers around the world have placed their faith in Kirkpatrick’s ‘levels’ and don’t bother to question whether there is any point in asking participants whether they have enjoyed the training or whether they learned anything or whether their behaviour changed.
 They just do it… because that’s what happens at the end of a training course.
 According to the American Society for Training and Development, 92% of training practitioners in the USA undertake a Level 1 ‘reactionnaire’ evaluation after a training course.
 Why, when in the same survey 15% of respondents accepted that such an evaluation offered little or no value?
 All sensible commentators accept that Level 1 evaluation provides absolutely no information that could be used to assess whether the training has had any positive impact on workplace performance.
 And yet it is the mainstay of training evaluation effort around the world.
 The unforeseen consequence of this misplaced faith, is that trainers wittingly or otherwise focus their efforts on getting ‘good Level 1 scores’ because that is the lingua franca of the world of training and very few people outside the rarefied atmosphere of conferences talk about anything else.
 It is frankly depressing to observe the obvious joy that otherwise capable trainers derive from being awarded ‘straight 5s’ by their participants when even a momentary pause to think would reveal that it means nothing.

-I’m not normally susceptible to conspiracy theories but I do wonder how it came to be that a global training industry that spends in excess of $600 billion a year, invests so much time and energy measuring the wrong things whilst steadfastly ignoring the painful truths that would be evident if we measured the right things.
+I’m not normally susceptible to conspiracy theories but I do wonder how it came to be that a global training industry that invests so much time and energy measuring the wrong things whilst steadfastly ignoring the painful truths that would be evident if we measured the right things.
 Why aren’t uncomfortable questions being asked?
 Where are the screaming headlines?
 Why aren’t those responsible being held to account?
 Could it be that we are all – trainers, buyers, learners, line managers and senior management – involved in a giant conspiracy to maintain a shabby status quo because a more rigorous alternative would involve expense, time, effort, new skills and for some, failure.
 If that is the case, then all that is necessary for this disgraceful state of affairs to prevail is that we continue to ignore the inconvenient facts and do nothing.

 Incidentally, the quote that gives this piece its title is attributed to the great Irish statesman and philosopher Edmund Burke.
 In fact he said no such thing.
 It’s just another urban myth.